Under Review: No

 - has an appropriate, informed discussion to ensure the patient understands the risks, benefits and course of action if concerns are identified.

-- Notwithstanding section 5, a physician may issue a prescription without meeting the full scope of the requirements listed above in the following circumstances:
+- Notwithstanding clause 5, a regulated member may issue a prescription without meeting the full scope of the requirements listed above in the following circumstances:

 - for emergency treatment of a patient; or

-- in consultation with another physician who has an ongoing relationship with the patient and who has agreed to provide ongoing supervision of the patient’s treatment; or
+- in consultation with another regulated member who has an ongoing relationship with the patient and who has agreed to provide ongoing supervision of the patient’s treatment; or

-- in an on-call or cross-coverage situation in which the prescribing physician has access to the patient’s medical records.
+- in an on-call or cross-coverage situation in which the prescribing regulated member has access to the patient’s medical records.

 The CPSA Standards of Practice are the minimum standards of professional behaviour and ethical conduct expected of all physicians registered in Alberta.
 Standards of practice are enforceable under the Health Professions Act and will be referenced in the management of complaints and in discipline hearings.
 About the CPSA Standards of Practice